matthewlmcclure/tramp-virtualenv/README.md

 # tramp-virtualenv

-This is a collection of prototype code for making python.el work better in Emacs TRAMP buffers.
+This is a collection of prototype code and configuration for coding Python remotely using Emacs TRAMP buffers and python.el.

-1. python.el - a replacement for the python.el distributed with Emacs 24
-   that makes its python-send-region TRAMP-aware.
+## Assumptions

+Use Emacs version >= GNU Emacs 24.1.50.1 (x86_64-apple-darwin, NS
+apple-appkit-1038.36) of 2012-06-10 on bob.porkrind.org - Bazaar
+revision 108545.

+Michael Albinus changed python.el so that it creates temporary files on the remote server for python-send-region within a few days before 2012-06-10.

+## Contents

 1. demo.py - an interactive demo.